Alro10/awesome-deep-neuroevolution/README.md

 A collection of Deep Neuroevolution resources.
 Inspired by [awesome-deep-learning-papers](https://github.com/terryum/awesome-deep-learning-papers), [awesome-meta-learning](https://github.com/dragen1860/awesome-meta-learning), the early paper by [OpenAI-Evolution Strategies](https://arxiv.org/abs/1703.03864) and the amazing work from **Uber AI Labs** [blog](https://eng.uber.com/deep-neuroevolution/)

-**Pull requests and open issues are very welcome to add resources!**

 A good survey of Deep Reinforcement Learning: [A Brief Survey of Deep Reinforcement Learning](https://arxiv.org/abs/1708.05866)